 In addition to engaging and pressuring governments, David works with programmers and citizens at the local and national levels to make use of, and advocate for, more open and transparent government.
 He helped launch the International Open Data Day, which sees thousands of developers in over 60 cities worldwide create applications and analysis from open data, served as a sponsor of the BC government's Apps for Climate Action competition, helps run Recollect.net - a low cost garbage information management system for local government - and worked with a developer team to create the pollution monitoring website Emitter.ca.

 Emily manages the policy and intergovernmental relations department of the Municipal Finance Officers’ Association of Ontario (MFOA), a professional association for municipal treasury staff.
-She is critical of the paternalistic nature of municipal-provincial relations and excited about the prospects of open data and public pressure to modernize the relationship.
+She is excited about the prospects of citizen engagement to modernize municipal-provincial relations.

 Emily believes that public engagement is critical to a municipality’s financial sustainability.
 She is an active member of the St. Lawrence Neighbourhood Association and CivicAction’s Emerging Leaders Network.
 The youngest person in every meeting, she co-founded MFOA’s Young Professionals Network – YPN@MFOA – to attract and anchor under 35s in the municipal finance sector.